 Cyber attackers will do whatever it takes to hack into a vulnerable network, and no amount of firewall protection or anti-virus software can completely guarantee security.
-Because of this, one of the most important aspects of cyber security is being able to detect a threat before it sets in and causes irreversible damage.
+Because of this, one of the most important aspects of cyber security is being able to detect a threat before it sets in and causes irreversible damage, with intrusion detection systems.

 What is an Intrusion Detection System (IDS)?